5 Goal-Setting Mistakes to Avoid at All Costs

 But, what about the Don’ts?

-Being aware of the pitfalls that you should avoid when setting goals can help ensure that you’re on the right path to living out your long-term dreams.
+Being aware of the pitfalls to avoid when setting goals can help ensure that you’re on the right path to living out your long-term dreams.

-In this article, we are going to look at 5 goal-setting mistakes to avoid at all costs to keep you inspired throughout the process of working toward your goals.
+This article will look at five goal-setting mistakes to avoid at all costs to keep you inspired while working toward your goals.
 Eliminating these potential mistakes will help improve your chances of success and quality of life.

 Before we proceed, if you're someone who learns through watching instead of reading, here's the video version of this article: